 3) We recognize the compassionate element of the fury of those who disagree with this ruling.

-While we will, in a moment, mention the ungodly and distorted elements of those who disagree, we first recognize the laudable compassion that is behind the fury of many who disagree.
+While we will, in a moment, mention the human centered and distorted elements of those who disagree, we first recognize the laudable compassion that is behind the fury of many who disagree.